tesa1/ChIP_Zwart_public/README.md

 ### 3.1 DNA-mapping <a name="dnamapping"></a>
-This short pipeline performs the mapping (alignment) to a reference genome upon trimming of the adapter sequences from the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/) in the same way the GCF does for alignments.
+This short pipeline performs the mapping (alignment) to a reference genome upon trimming of the adapter sequences from the raw fastq reads by [cutadapt](https://cutadapt.readthedocs.io/en/stable/).
+Adapter sequences are from Illumin and are hard-coded in the `configfile_DNAmapping.yaml` file.
+Change them if your setup is different.
 Further, a filter on the mapping quality (MAPQ) is applied and duplicated reads are marked.
 Zwart lab filter is MQ20.
 Changing this filter is not advised, but possible in the `configfile_DNAmapping.yaml` file if necessary.
 Notice that in the case of paired-end reads, when present, UMIs (Unique Molecule Identifiers) sequence is added to the index sequences in the read name.
 This is allows the marking of the duplicated reads in a UMI-aware manner (reads/fragments that have exactly the same sequence but different UMI-sequence are not marked as duplicates).
+The addition of UMI to read name expects that the UMI is added to the index sequences in your data.

 Additional information must be provided to the pipeline in the command line:
 * the source fastq directory